federicomariamassari/udacity-dand/projects/p4/dand-p4-explore-and-summarise-data.md

     <meta name="robots" content="index, follow">
 ```

 Care was also taken to ensure that at least five seconds pass before an additional page is requested (the default time is ten seconds).
-This added constraint makes the data retrieval process time consuming (it clocks in at about one minute), but it avoids causing server saturation, and it is only done once.
+This added constraint makes the data retrieval process time consuming (it clocks in at about one minute), but it avoids causing server saturation, and is only done once.

 See the [related folder](https://github.com/federicomariamassari/udacity-dand/tree/master/projects/p4/python-modules) for information on the Python modules.

+### **Data loading**

 #### **Acquire external datasets using Python**